gitlabhq/omnibus-gitlab/files/gitlab-cookbooks/gitlab/README.md

 #### properties

 * `migration_name` (name property): A descriptive and unique name that will be used as part of the bash resource name
-* `migration_logfile_prefix` A unique file prefix name that will be used to create migration log files
+* `migration_logfile_prefix` A unique file prefix name that will be used to create migration log files.
+Required
-* `migration_task` A rails task that will be executed to migrate/setup the application
+* `migration_task` A rails task that will be executed to migrate/setup the application.
+Required
-* `migration_helper` RailsMigrationHelper instance or a subclass of it with its required customized attributes
+* `migration_helper` RailsMigrationHelper instance or a subclass of it with its required customized attributes.
+Required.
 * `environment` A hash of environmental variables that needs to be set when running the rake task.
 Optional
 * `dependent_services` An array of chef resource references that will be notified for restart when successful.
 Optional

 #### example